 These presidents completed a single four-year term in office, but did not serve a second term, whether by choice or defeat.
 Their time in office was often marked by the political challenges of those four years, or they faced strong opposition to their reelection bids.
 Some presidents, such as John Quincy Adams, who served nine terms in Congress after his presidency, and Jimmy Carter, who was awarded the Nobel Peace Prize for his dedication to humanitarian work, are remembered for their post-presidential contributions as much as their time in the Oval Office.
 For each of these one-term presidents, the brevity of their tenure left a distinct mark, highlighting the unpredictable nature of American politics.

 - John Quincy Adams: 4 years (1,461 days) - Martin Van Buren: 4 years (1,461 days) - James K. Polk: 4 years (1,461 days) - Franklin Pierce: 4 years (1,461 days) - James Buchanan: 4 years (1,461 days) - Rutherford B. Hayes: 4 years (1,461 days) - Benjamin Harrison: 4 years (1,461 days) - William Howard Taft: 4 years (1,461 days) - Herbert Hoover: 4 years (1,461 days) - Jimmy Carter: 4 years (1,461 days) - George H.W.
-Bush: 4 years (1,461 days) - Donald Trump: 4 years (1,461 days; will begin a second, nonconsecutive term in January 2025) - John Adams: 4 years (1,460 days) - Joe Biden: 4 years (currently serving; will be 1,461 days at the end of term)
+Bush: 4 years (1,461 days) - Donald Trump: 4 years (1,461 days and counting; began a second, nonconsecutive term in January 2025) - John Adams: 4 years (1,460 days) - Joe Biden: 4 years (currently serving; will be 1,461 days at the end of term)

 These presidents served less than a full term due to a range of circumstances, including assassination, fatal illness, resignation, or unsuccessful efforts to secure their own term after assuming office following the death or resignation of their predecessor.
 Despite their brief service, they all made notable contributions during their time in office, and those who stepped in for a predecessor helped maintain the stability and continuity of the nation’s leadership during times of sudden transition.